ia0/ffactor/src/README.md

 ```
 file ::= header content(CONTENT)
-header ::= PRE=.+ "ffactor" SUF=.+ PRE SUF
+header ::= .* PRE=.{p} "ffactor" p=[1-8] SUF=.{1,8} PRE SUF
 ```

-An environment file is simply a factored file without header: the prefix is empty and the suffix is a line-feed.
+An environment file is simply a factored file as if a header was present at the beginning of the file with an empty prefix and a line-feed suffix.
 For a factored file, both the prefix and suffix must be non-empty.

 When a non-terminal takes a parameter, its branches may be taken only if its actual argument satisfies the last constraint.
 A constraint of